pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215955930-590628a4-463b-4090-b2d2-12defed9aeb0.png)

-Next, need to stop the postgres by this command `sudo systemctl stop postgresql`
+Next, stop the postgres by using `sudo systemctl stop postgresql` command.

-Next, locate the `wal_level` directive in the **/etc/postgresql/9.6/main/postgresql.conf file**, the setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
+Next, locate the `wal_level` directive in the **/etc/postgresql/9.6/main/postgresql.conf file**, this setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
 Uncomment the line and set it to hot_standby as shown below.

 ![image](https://user-images.githubusercontent.com/92078754/215723032-7e1486d7-8ac5-4eee-8be8-206c8a18eb24.png)

-Next, locate the `max_wal_sender` and `wal_keep_segments`.
-These settings control the behavior of the built-in streaming replication feature.
-These parameters would be set on the primary server that is to send replication data to one or more standby servers.
+Next, locate the `max_wal_sender` and `wal_keep_segments`. **max_wal_sender** Specifies the maximum number of concurrent connections from standby servers (i.e., the maximum number of simultaneously running WAL sender processes) and **max_wal_sender** Specifies the minimum number of past log file segments kept in the pg_xlog directory, in case a standby server needs to fetch them for streaming replication.

 ![image](https://user-images.githubusercontent.com/92078754/215723543-ece14cf8-f235-4a47-8966-0d6cbcb9e7da.png)

 Next, locate the `archive_mode` by default, it is set to off when set to on, it will store the backup of replicas.
 Also, add `archive_command` while storing the data.
+The archive command to execute to archive a completed WAL file segment.
+Any %p in the string is replaced by the path name of the file to archive, and any %f is replaced by only the file name.
+(The path name is relative to the working directory of the server, i.e., the cluster's data directory).

 ![image](https://user-images.githubusercontent.com/92078754/217772707-5b8d51fc-ed75-46d3-9593-4b74e72d96e7.png)

-These changes are required in this configuration file.
+These changes are required in the configuration file.
 Save the changes and exit.

-Next, create an archive directory and grant permission to it by following below commands.
+Next, create an archive directory and grant permission(The chown command changes the owner of a file) to it by following below commands.
 ```console
 sudo mkdir /var/lib/postgresql/9.6/archive
 sudo chown postgres.postgres /var/lib/postgresql/9.6/archive
 ```
 Next, access the **/etc/postgresql/9.6/main/pg_hba.conf** configuration file.
-Append this line at the end of the configuration file.
+Append the line at the end of the configuration file as shown in the snippet below.
 This allows the replica and replica1 **ip-adresses** to connect with the master node using replication.

 ![image](https://user-images.githubusercontent.com/92078754/216566702-892e09b8-ba53-4d9e-b8ba-aac5a68adfdc.png)